 After her husband’s death, Patti was overwhelmed by the enormous outpouring of emotional support from around the world.
-Soon after the United States invaded Afghanistan, she became aware of the vast differences between her experience as a widow and the treatment of her counterparts in Afghanistan.
+Shortly after the United States' invasion of Afghanistan, she became aware of the vast differences between her experience as a widow in America and the treatment of her counterparts in Afghanistan.

 Patti resides in Wellesley, Massachusetts, and is the mother of Rachel and Leah.